 In July of 2019 the team built through the CTF shows and our Annual Seminars came together to create a film designed to promote tango as a dating alternative for athletic people who do solitary sports.
 We decided to focus specifically on martial artists and yogis, as we have had many positive tango experiences with people coming from these traditions and we’d like to dance with more of them!

 WARRIOR tells the story of a yoga teacher (played by Jessica Phoenix) and a kungfu teacher (played by Cédric Tellier) who are lonely but alienated from people they see around who are unhealthy.
 We show that the yoga class is mostly women and the kungfu class is mostly men.
 When one of the students (played by Ines) tries to flirt with the only boy in the yoga class (played by Fritz Schadow), he is self-absorbed and aloof.
 Cédric catches Jessica’s eyes between the classes.
 When Cédric takes a walk after class with his protégé (played by Max Power Thomas) they come across an outdoor tango event, and they immediately see the physical connections between kungfu movements and tango.
 Cédric dreams of dancing with Jessica and proposes to Max that they learn tango.
 Eventually, Cédric leads his students to gently interrupt the yoga class, transforming the position Warrior II into tango movements.
-In the final scene, we see a diversity of couples (including a same sex couple) expressing various cultural aesthetics through tango.
+In the final scene, we see a diversity of couples (including a same sex couple) expressing various cultural and fashion aesthetics through tango.

 Our crew of 19 traveled from 6 countries to be part of this shoot.
 Its success was made possible by the participation of professional cinematographer Fabienne Butt, who gave Vio a crash course in writing and direction.
 The cinematography team also included: Thomas Conte who shot the first photographs of Vio y Roberto in 2014 as well as our very cold first video production with Max Power, the ICC sessions.
 The third cinematographer was Pez, who shot The Tradition is Transgressive in 2017 and the Annual Seminars 2017 and 2018.